مركز أدهم التجاري |

 When the Queen’s building was being commissioned in Jeddah’s downtown, Atelier Joseph Karam was one of the largest architecture firms in Lebanon, with a substantial list of constructed buildings across Lebanon and the Middle East.

 However, the Architect for the Adham Commercial Centre was a young and emerging name.
-A young Antoine Romanos had recently graduated from the Ecole des Beaux Arts in Paris in 1969, where he studied under George Candilis, Alexi Josic and Shadrach Woods.
+A young Antoine Romanos had recently graduated from the Ecole des Beaux Arts in Paris in 1969, where he studied under George Candilis, Alexi Josic, and Shadrach Woods.
 Shortly after that, and upon returning to Lebanon, he won the competition to design the headquarters of the SNA-Assurances Company in Beirut in 1970.
-This project had single-handedly catapulted his name with the most Avante-garde architects practicing in Beirut at the time.
+This project had single-handedly catapulted his name among the most avant-garde architects practicing in Beirut at the time.

-In similar fashion to the SNA Assurances building, the Adham Comercial Centre most striking feature is the envelope of fair faced concrete animated by jet red composite panels inserted between the concrete cavities of the facade.
+In a similar fashion to the SNA Assurances building, the Adham Commercial Centre’s most striking feature is the envelope of fair-faced concrete animated by jet red composite panels inserted between the concrete cavities of the facade.
 As for the typical floor plan, the Adham office tower was a pioneer in introducing the clear separation between serving and served spaces, between structure and infrastructure, to commercial office spaces in Jeddah.

-The 14 storey tower rests on a three floor podium with public amenities and commercial showrooms, very similar in fashion again to the Queen’s building, but on a grander scale, especially given its location on the prominent Madinah Road.
+The 14-storey tower rests on a three-floor podium with public amenities and commercial showrooms, very similar in fashion to the Queen’s building, but on a grander scale, especially given its location on the prominent Madinah Road.

-For more than thirty years, the Adham Commercial Centre Tower had been a striking and unmistakably orientating landmark, symbolically signifying the starting point of North Jeddah.
+For more than thirty years, the Adham Commercial Centre Tower had been a striking and unmistakably orienting landmark, symbolically signifying the starting point of North Jeddah.